vassiliphilippov/erct-papers/README.md

 - Update criteria.yml to include level for each criteria and remove custom code for checking letters for each level
 - Add comparison to other framewords
 - Add links to papers describing why additional requirements are needed
-- Find other homework terms and replace them with papers